Accessibility statement for www.intameside.co.uk

-This accessibility statement applies to all webpages under the domain intameside.co.uk.
+This accessibility statement applies to www.intameside.co.uk

 This website is run by Tameside Metropolitan Borough Council (TMBC), supported by Playmaker Creative Studio LLP.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• change colours, contrast levels and fonts (using your browser or device settings)
+• change colours, contrast levels and fonts using browser or device settings

-• zoom in up to 300% without the text spilling off the screen
+• zoom in up to 400% without the text spilling off the screen

-• navigate most of the website using speech recognition software
+• navigate most of the website using a keyboard or speech recognition software

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)